reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 ### Post any questions on #help_queue channel on Discord
 A number of sprint participants were waiting alone at their virtual table.
 They did not proactively join the #help_queue channel to let us know their pair programming partner was not present.
 We should include a reminder for this in our email communications and intro presentation.

+### Time of Event
+Due to availability of the lead organizer and scikit-learn core contributor, the sprint began at 8am WET (Western European Time), which was 8am Nigeria / West Africa time.
+That is likely too early for a Saturday event.
+Schedule event so focused participants begin at 9am or 10am at the earliest.

 ## Sprint Feedback